 Selecting the materials for the house was dictated by the requirements of authenticity and passion for tradition.
 We used local materials such as nearby stone and wood.
 The interiors have been carefully designed so that the tradition can be the mediator between comfort and elegance.

-As a result, in 2012, Vechia Varvara, is the ideal place for escaping the daily life routine, escaping the busy city.
+As a result, in 2012, Varvara's house, became the ideal place for escaping the daily routine of the busy city life.